sunpy/sunpy/docs/guide/data_types/spectra.rst

 The main class that is used for this is :py:class:`CallistoSpectrogram <sunpy.spectra.sources.callisto.CallistoSpectrogram>`.
 SunPy also comes with an example image that shows a radio burst observed at `Rosse Observatory`_ (aka.
 BIR; Birr Castle, Co.
-Offaly, Ireland) that can be found in sunpy.data.sample.CALLISTO_IMAGE.
+Offaly, Ireland) that can be found in sunpy.data.sample.CALLISTO_SPECTRUM.

 .. plot::
     :include-source: